sjackman/white-spruce-organelles-paper/README.md

 **Figure 2b**: The sizes of the mitochondrial genes, grouped by family

-### Repeats

-Repeats compose 400 kbp (~7%) of the mitochondrial genome.
-Simple repeats, the LINE Jockey and the LTR Copia and Gypsy are the most common repeats, shown in [figure 3][].

 <a name="figure-3"></a>

 [figure 3]: #figure-3

 ![Figure 3: Mitochondrial repeats](mt-repeats.png)

 **Figure 3**: Repetitive sequence of the mitochondrial genome

-### Comparative genomics

-The putative mitochondrial sequences of white spruce and Norway spruce show high sequence similarity, over 98% nucleotide identity, but only 60% of the Norway spruce putative mitochondrial sequences are covered by alignments of the white spruce sequences.

 Conclusion
 ==========